ldclaar/Tissuecyte_Annotation/README.md

   * Ignore the initial popup screen, and wait for some time before the app opens and the following screen should be shown below

   ![image](https://github.com/arjunsridhar12345/Tissuecyte_Annotation/blob/main/images/alignment_initial.png)

+  * Select the desired probe, and then hit the view probe region button.
+An example is shown below where Probe C1 has been selected